lab10-coop/artis-network-consensus-contracts/README.md

 - [PoA Consensus Audit](https://github.com/poanetwork/poa-network-consensus-contracts/blob/master/audit/MixBytes/PoA%20Consensus%20Audit.pdf) by MixBytes
 - [PoA Consensus Audit](https://github.com/poanetwork/poa-network-consensus-contracts/blob/master/audit/ChainSecurity/ChainSecurity_PoA.pdf) by ChainSecurity

+## Run tests

+Use node.js v8.

+- `npm ci`
+- `npm test`

+The test script builds the contracts, starts an instance of [ganache-cli](https://github.com/trufflesuite/ganache-cli) in the background and then executes all tests (takes a while).

 ## Start a network

 New networks are bootstrapped by a _Master of Ceremony_.